shakfu/ogdf-py/docs/coverage.md

 - [ ] Hypergraphs

-- [ ] Upward planarity and upward drawing
+- Upward drawing and upward planarity are *not* a wholesale exclusion: `DominanceLayout` / `VisibilityLayout` (upward drawing for DAGs) are bound, and upward planarity testing is tracked as an open gap in the [Planarity](#planarity) section

 - [ ] Simultaneous embedding (SEFE) / SyncPlan